prizeprofile/backend-scraper/README.md

-# Twitter Scraper
+# AWS Lambda: Twitter Scraper

-Install Node, NPM, MySQL and Redis.
+_AUTHOR: MIchael Bausano_

+Fetches tweets, parses them and publishes them to an SNS topic.

+The event object has to be of following structure:

+`event.Recards[0].Sns.message`